MarcinMM/Dungeon-Dweller/README.markdown

 ** Bat has double movement/attack.
 ** Goblin can throw stuff.
 * PC Special Ability (currently dmg res for Ork)
-* Ranged combat.
-The ability to "throw" stuff, basically.
-When a ranged weapon equipped, "throwing" uses weapon's ATT value.
-Non-ranged weapons throw does some random amount of damage based on STR.
-This needs some primitive form of line tracing (putting in Util).
-May use this for LoS lighting?
 * Unique creature implementation for Grand Poombah (and others in future, of course)

 # TODO FUTURE WISHLIST